alpaka-group/vikunja/docs/source/basic/installation.rst

 Installation
 ============

 Vikunja builds and installs itself using `CMake <https://cmake.org/>`_.
-Before you can install and use vikunja, you have to install the only dependency `alpaka <https://github.com/alpaka-group/alpaka>`_.
-Vikunja supports alpaka from version 0.6 until 0.8.
-It is recommend to use the latest alpaka version.
-Alpaka itself has also a single dependency, boost.
-Read the `alpaka documentation <https://github.com/alpaka-group/alpaka#dependencies>`_ to determine the supported boost version.
+Before you can install and use vikunja, you have to install `alpaka <https://github.com/alpaka-group/alpaka>`_ and its dependencies.
+Vikunja supports alpaka from version 0.6 to 0.8.
+It is recommended to use the latest alpaka version.
+Alpaka itself has also a single non-optional dependency, Boost, as well as optional dependencies for the various back-ends.
+Read the `alpaka documentation <https://github.com/alpaka-group/alpaka#dependencies>`_ to determine the dependencies for your platform.

 **Install alpaka:**